stephenstuder/readme-generator/README.md

 # Readme Generator

 ## description
-Node CLI that generates a custom readme file
+A node cli that generates a custom readme file

 ## table of contents
  - [installation](#installation)